jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 day you are responding to support requests you've handled dozens or even hundreds of times before.

-Support emails you can write in your sleep, is like Ronny curling a 20 pound dumbbell!
+Sending support emails that you can write in your sleep, is like Ronny curling a 20 pound dumbbell!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.

-It's exhausting, it uses up all your time, and it's not terribly helpful to your customers, either.

 Heavy weight support, by contrast, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going.

-Now just to be clear: heavy weight support is not purely self-service.
+That being said, heavy weight support is not purely self-service.
 We still send lots of emails and we even have phone support!

 It's all about creating alternates to the higher-touch routes, so they